gideondk/nucleus/README.md

 While responses or stream chunks are consumed as a expected result of a request, requests are routed into a module structure.
 Within this module structure, functions can be defined to handle the `call`, `cast`, `stream` or `process` requests.

-Each of the functions accept a number of arguments and return the appropriate result for that type of function.
+Functions added to modules, are basically *normal* Scala functions, accepting a number of arguments and returning a async result.
 Function arguments are automatically parsed from `ByteStrings` sent over the wire and results are subsequently converted to the appropriate binary representation.

 (De)serialisation is done through the ETF protocol.
-For every type `T` in the arguments received or in the send back to the requester, a `ETFConverter` type class should be defined for non-default types.
+For every type `T` in the arguments received or in the send back to the requester, a `ETFConverter` type class should be defined.

 ### Functions
 ##### Call function
 Call functions are used to model *normal* request and response based commands.
-A `call` function accepts zero or multiple arguments are returns a `Future[T]` as a result.

-`A => Future[B]`
+A `call` function accepts zero or multiple arguments are returns a `Future[T]` as a result: `A => Future[B]`

 ##### Cast function
 Call functions are used to model fire-and-forget request .
-A `cast` function accepts one or multiple arguments are returns a `Future[Unit]` as a result.

-`A => Future[Unit]`
+A `cast` function accepts one or multiple arguments are returns a `Future[Unit]` as a result: `A => Future[Unit]`

 ##### Stream function
 Stream functions are used to model streaming responses.
-A `stream` function accepts zero or multiple arguments are returns a `Future[Enumerator[B]]` containing the response chunks as a result.

-`A => Future[Enumerator[B]]`
+A `stream` function accepts zero or multiple arguments are returns a `Future[Enumerator[B]]` containing the response chunks as a result: `A => Future[Enumerator[B]]`

 ##### Process function
 Process functions are used to model streaming requests.
-A `process` function accepts zero or multiple arguments are returns a `Future[A]` as the result of the processed stream.

-`A => Enumerator[B] => Future[C]`
+A `process` function accepts zero or multiple arguments are returns a `Future[A]` as the result of the processed stream: `A => Enumerator[B] => Future[C]`

 ### Modules
 Modules are created by implementing the `Routing` trait: